Slow Cooker Chicken Noodle Soup

 - 1 1/2 pounds boneless skinless chicken breasts

 - 2 bay leaves

 - 2 cups wide egg noodles

-- Place the whole chicken breasts on the bottom of a 6 quart slow cooker and top with onion, carrots, celery, garlic, thyme and turmeric.
+- Place the whole chicken breasts on the bottom of a 6 quart slow cooker and top with onion, carrots, celery, garlic, thyme and rosemary.

 - Add the chicken broth and season with salt and pepper (I used about 1/2 teaspoon of each but the broth you use will determine if you need more).
 Cover and cook on low for 6-7 hours.

-- Remove the chicken breasts and cut into bite-sized pieces.
-Return the chicken to the crockpot.
+- Remove the chicken breasts and shred, using two forks.
+Return the shredded chicken to the crockpot.
 Add the egg noodles.